kumojin/clean-code-presentation/slides.md

   }
 ```

-Single reason for `Invader` to change: logic that calculates the health
+Single reason for `Invader` to change: logic that handles the healing process

 ---
 layout: text-image